Sweet Savior: Production

 I had the idea not to make the Mason story per se but to inform people the Sharon Tate thing was not just an isolated incident.
 Many other cults are murdering people.
 They're just not as publicised.
 There are a lot of so-called families like Mason's with one dictatorial leader who controls his group through drugs, pills, sex, LSD and many other ways.
 These people are a threat to the fabric of society because they commit murder without conscience.

 "This is going to be a very big picture," said Donahue.
 "I have a feeling it's going to be bigger than Love Story."

+Censorship

+In France, under the title "La Secte qui tue" ("The cult which kills"), the movie was refused a certificate in 1979 by the Control Board.